vertxxyz/Vertx.Utilities/README.md

 #### Field Declaration

-You can optionally add the `[HideFirstEnumValue]` attribute to hide the None/0 enum if it is irrelevant.
+You can optionally add the `[HideFirstEnumValue]` attribute to hide the None/0 value if it is irrelevant.

 ```cs
 [SerializeField]